A Secretive Company Needed To Convince Washington That Congo’s Election Would Be “Free And Fair.” It Found A Friendly Ear Among Trump Allies.

 After 38 days in an overcrowded cinderblock cell, Saluseke said, he was released without charges but given an order to check in at the ANR headquarters three times a week.

-“Everything they knew in advance,” said another activist, Felly Kongavi.
+“Everything they knew in advance,” said another activist, Felly Kongawi.
 “Everywhere we are going, everything we are planning.”

 MER BUILDS A TRUMP STRATEGY